Heart Rate Alerts: Setup and FAQ

 You may not be receiving any notifications for the following reasons:

-You have reinstalled the app or changed your phone: please re-enable push notifications (see: Enabling heart rate alerts section above).
+If you have reinstalled the app or changed your phone: please re-enable push notifications (see: Enabling heart rate alerts section above).

 Not enough heart rate readings to trigger an alert: Please see this article for more information: How do I make Cardiogram collect data more frequently?